Role of magnetic pressure forces in fluctuation dynamo saturation: Impact of local stretching, advection, compression, and dissipation on magnetic energy evolution

 In contrast to the subsonic case, Fig.~\ref{fig:pdf_mean_super} shows that amplification of the magnetic field in the kinematic phase in supersonic turbulence (run C) is dominated by compression of magnetic field lines.
 Growth of magnetic energy due to stretching of the field lines remains subdominant to the effects of compression by almost a factor of two in this phase.
 The compressible nature of turbulence ($\mrms = 3.0$) drives local density enhancements which further amplifies the magnetic field.
-On the other hand, the effects of advection remain marginal compared to compression, stretching and dissipation.
-The saturated phase is marked by a decrease in field line stretching, compression, advection and dissipation.
-But field amplification by compressive motions suffer the strongest suppression as $\mu_{\rm c}$ decreases by a factor $\approx 3.3$ (also see Fig.~\ref{fig:pdfs_emag_super}) compared to a factor of $\approx 1.5$ for the reduction in stretching.
-This implies that in the compressible regime, in addition to reduction in field line stretching, advection and dissipation, the suppression of further compression of field lines due to the action of magnetic pressure plays a major role in saturating the dynamo.
-Interestingly, the aforesaid deduction is consistent with \citet{SPS14b} where it was shown that compressive motions of the strain (perpendicular to the direction of stretching) are suppressed in the saturated phase of the fluctuation dynamo.
+On the other hand, the effects of advection remain marginal compared to compression, stretching, and dissipation.
+As the magnetic energy transitions to the intermediate phase of growth, both compression and field line stretching reduces marked by a drop in $\mu_{\rm s}$ and $\mu_{\rm c}$ after $t/\ted \approx 22$.
+At the same time, advection and dissipation also decreases slightly.
+In the saturated phase, $\mu_{\rm s}$ and $\mu_{\rm c}$ become comparable to each other.
+The overall evolution of the mean values spanning from kinematic to saturated phase show that field amplification by compressive motions suffer the strongest suppression as $\mu_{\rm c}$ decreases by a factor $\approx 3.3$ (also see Fig.~\ref{fig:pdfs_emag_super}) compared to a factor of $\approx 1.5$ for the reduction in stretching.
+This implies that in the compressible regime, in addition to reduction in field line stretching, advection, and dissipation, the suppression of further compression of field lines due to the action of magnetic pressure plays a major role in saturating the dynamo.
+Interestingly, the aforesaid deduction is consistent with \citet{SPS14b} where it was shown that compressive motions of the strain (perpendicular to the direction of stretching) are suppressed in the saturated phase of the FD.